-"Dear user, congratulations!" is one of the many scam websites that are designed to trick visitors into believing that they have won some prize, can receive some gift, and so on.
-In this particular case visitors are informed that they have won a mobile phone and can claim it by completing a survey.
-However, like many other scams of this type, this one is designed to deceive visitors into providing personal information.
-Also, visitors are asked to transfer a small amount of money.
-We strongly recommend to ignore such websites and more importantly, not to provide any information on them.
+"Dear user, congratulations!" is one of many scam websites used to trick visitors into believing that they have won a prize, can receive a gift, and so on.
+In this particular case, visitors are informed that they have won a mobile telephone and can claim it by completing a survey.
+As with many other scams, however, this one attempts to deceive visitors into providing personal information.
+People are also asked to transfer a small sum of money.
+We strongly recommend that you ignore these websites and, more importantly, do not provide any information.

-As stated in the main page of this scam, ten of its visitors have a chance to receive a gift, a mobile phone.
-At the time of the research it was the Samsung Galaxy S10+.
-In order to receive a gift visitors supposed to complete a survey and do that as soon as possible because number of gifts is limited.
-After completing a survey visitors are offered to receive a certain gift for one dollar, in other words, they supposed to pay only for shipping costs.
-However, this scam website also asks to provide various information like first and last name, email address, and other information.
-Quite often pages of this type ask to provide confidential information like credit card details, and other sensitive details.
-We strongly recommend not to provide any information on scam websites and other untrustworthy sites.
-Scammers behind them misuse provided information to generate revenue by making fraudulent purchases, transactions, stealing identities, and so on.
-It might cause unsuspecting visitors monetary loss, problems with privacy, browsing safety, and other serious issues.
-Therefore, neither "Dear user, congratulations!" or any other scam website can be trusted.
+The main page of this scam states that ten visitors have the chance to receive a gift, a mobile telephone.
+At the time of research, this was the Samsung Galaxy S10+.
+To receive a gift, visitors must supposedly complete a survey - they must do this immediately, since the number of gifts is apparently limited.
+After completing the survey, visitors are offered a gift for just one dollar - i.e., they simply pay for the shipping.
+This scam website also asks people to provide various information such as first and last name, email address, and other details.
+These web pages often ask for confidential information such as credit card details, and other sensitive information.
+We strongly advise against providing any information on scam websites, or other untrusted sites.
+The scammers behind them misuse the details to generate revenue by making fraudulent purchases and transactions, stealing identities, and so on.
+This might cause unsuspecting visitors monetary loss, problems with privacy, browsing safety, and other serious issues.
+Therefore, do not trust "Dear user, congratulations!" or any other scam websites.

-Typically, people do not visit scam websites (and other untrustworthy pages) intentionally.
-More often than not those pages get opened through clicked deceptive ads, other shady pages or by installed potentially unwanted applications (PUAs).
-Apps of this type usually are designed to feed users with ads and/or gather various information.
-They serve various intrusive ads like coupons, banners, surveys, pop-ups, etc. Very often those ads are designed to redirect people who click them to various untrustworthy pages.
-In some cases they run scripts that are designed to download and/or install some unwanted software.
-Also, PUAs often operate as information tracking tools.
-They collect information related to user's browsing habits, like IP addresses, entered search queries, addresses of visited pages, geolocations, and so on.
-However, sometimes they record personal, sensitive information as well.
-Their developers tend to misuse gathered data to generate revenue by selling it to third parties (potentially cyber criminals) who misuse it in other ways.
+Typically, people do not visit scam websites or other untrusted pages intentionally - they are opened through clicked deceptive ads, other dubious web pages or potentially unwanted applications (PUAs) installed on the system.
+Apps of this type usually feed users with ads and/or gather information.
+They serve intrusive ads such as coupons, banners, surveys, pop-ups, etc. These redirect people who click them to various untrusted web pages.
+In some cases, they run scripts that download or install unwanted software.
+Furthermore, PUAs often track information.
+They collect details relating to users' browsing habits such as IP addresses, entered search queries, addresses of visited pages, geolocations, and so on.
+They sometimes record personal, sensitive information as well.
+Developers misuse the data to generate revenue by selling it to third parties (potentially, cyber criminals) who misuse it in other ways.

 |Name||Dear user, congratulations! pop-up|